 If you're a horror fan, Shudder was made just for you.
 Shudder is an on-demand streaming service, but with a twist: all its content falls into the horror genre.
 Subscribers not only get thousands of classic horror movies but also all kinds of horror-related TV shows as well, including a growing list of Shudder originals to enjoy.

-On the other hand, with more than 220 million users worldwide, Netflix is still the most popular streaming service in the world, having come a long way from its humble beginnings as a DVD delivery service.
-With tons of popular content and an unmatched output of original shows and movies, the streaming service doesn’t seem keen on letting up its #1 spot.
+On the other hand, with hundreds of millions users worldwide, Netflix is still the most popular streaming service in the world, having come a long way from its humble beginnings as a DVD delivery service.
+With tons of popular content and an unmatched output of original shows and movies, the streaming service doesn't seem keen on letting up its #1 spot.

 But which one is better?
 To be able to declare an overall winner, we had to pin the two services against each other in several categories including price, special features and content.